Binomial Innovates -

 Plan and work with your IT colleagues to figure out the best way forward, possibly via a “cloud-first” strategy to help boost internal resilience levels.

 In addition, having a robust web conferencing system is now a crucial part of communicating with and coordinating everyone.
 Learn how to get the most out of your system, from features available to best practices.
 The good news is that there are a ton of resources out there to help, like this list of tips.

 In addition, be on top of conducting virtual presentations and events, e.g. webinars, if they are relevant for your business.
 Again, there are ways to make webinars engaging and interactive, from creating a good agenda to using the poll function to getting audiences to share questions.

 In fact, one upside of webinars is that you get to ‘hear’ from introverted audience members via the Q&A (that you can set to allow annonymous questions).
 This way, you hear from more people apart from the most vocal.

-The free White Paper will cover:
+The free Report will cover: